Access and Support Officer (KU Cares)

 - Financial advice

-All confirmed care leavers enrolled at the university receive an annual £1,500 bursary, as well as priority for the £2,000 Kingston bursary.
+All confirmed care leavers enrolled at the university receive an annual £1,500 bursary, as well as priority for the £2,000 Kingston bursary (level 4 only).

 If you are facing hardship you can receive tailored money advice and support from experts within our student services department, and also have access to both the university-wide and a specific care leaver hardship fund.
 This fund can also be used to support students who wish to access other opportunities that the university offers, such as study abroad or other field trips where costs are incurred.

-A £1,000 graduation bursary is paid to those who successfully complete their degree programme, in order to support our students with any costs incurred at this stage (such as rental deposits), and to alleviate the pressures of finding instant employment upon graduation.
+A £1,000 graduation bursary is paid to KU Cares Care Leavers and Estranged students who successfully complete their degree programme, in order to support our students with any costs incurred at this stage (such as rental deposits), and to alleviate the pressures of finding instant employment upon graduation.